astronomer/docs/astro/ci-cd.md

 ## CI/CD templates

 Templates allow you to easily configure automated workflows using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline.
-Astronomer recommends reconfiguring the templates to work with your own directory structures, workflows, and best practices.
+Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and best practices.

 Astro supports two deployment methods: